alexd2580/statorange/README.md

 * `get_socket` - retrieve i3 un*x socket path.
 * `cooldown` - delay between bar updates in seconds.
 * static settings for the state items (CPU, Battery, Volume, Space, Date, Net).
-Check if `/sbin/ifconfig` and `/sbin/ifconfig` executables are present.
+Check if the `/sbin/iwconfig` executable is present.
 * `order` - as the name implies, the order is important.
 The objects in this list specify the sections on the right side of the bar.
 Each object has the following fields:
   * `item` - the name of the item (CPU, Battery, ...)